dvdvideo1234/UbuntuBatches/MiniDLNA/readme.md

 Type "./config.sh" for options:
   "install" Installs miniDLNA after compiling it from the source "update"  Updates the miniDLNA installation
   "remove"  Removes the miniDLNA package and auto-start "config"  Opens the configuration located in /.minidlna "stats"   Views the common script variable paths

 ( For example "sudo ./config.sh install" starts the installation)

-The user can chose whenever to install the dependencies needed by answering a question [y or n].
+Please do not put "sudo" when changing the server configuration via "config" The user can chose whenever to install the dependencies needed by answering a question [y or n].
 Then it asks for a proxy ( if needed ), automatically creates a hidden ".minidlna" installation configuration folder,